jslomkowski/pytest-test-examples/README.md

 ### Unit Tests

-- Definition: Tests that focus on individual components of the code or model in isolation to ensure each part functions correctly by itself.
+- Definition: Tests that focus on individual components of the code (eg. functions) in isolation to ensure each part functions correctly by itself.
+Often done on sample data.

 - Example in Machine Learning: Testing a function that preprocesses data, such as scaling or encoding, to verify it outputs data in the expected format without integrating with model training.